DesenTao/baty.net-hugo/content/post/2019/2019-01-14-struggling-with-lightroom-cc.md

 This is me just thinking out loud after a few weeks of giving Lightroom a fair shake.

 Overall, Lightroom CC is fine.
-Sure, it's missing a lot of "power user" features of Lightroom Classic or Capture One Pro, but it's easy to use, fairly powerful, and "nice".
+It's missing some "power user" features from things like Lightroom Classic or Capture One Pro, but it's easy to use, fairly powerful, and "nice".
 I love being able to view and edit photos on any device at any time.
 That alone is what lead me to try this experiment.
 I like that it's pared down and simple.
 I like that it now has Faces and "Sensei" for searches.
 The cloud